dgoffredo/dgoffredo.github.io/content/india4.md

   <source src="../site/havan.mp4" type="video/mp4"/>
 </video>

+I should mention that the wedding couple are not visible in the video (they're off to the left), and that the shaking due to coffee.

 This ritual likely had a deep significance for a few attending, but not for the bride or groom.